SirSplat/dvdrental/README.md

       + foreign_keys/store_manager_staff_id_fk @v1.0-restore ...................... ok
     ```

-    While sqitch is executing you should see in your Docker Desktop something like this, see [here](./migrations/sqitch-screenshot.png) or
+    While [sqitch](https://sqitch.org/) is executing you should see in your Docker Desktop something like this, see [here](./migrations/sqitch-screenshot.png) or
     if using the cmd line, see [here](./migrations/sqitch-docker-ps-screenshot.png).

-    This is not a sqitch tutorial but feel free to head on over to [sqitch](https://sqitch.org/).
-In fact I encourage you to do so!
+    This is not a [sqitch](https://sqitch.org/) tutorial but feel free to head on over to [sqitch](https://sqitch.org/).
+I encourage you to do so!

 * Add some pgtap data tests -> **WIP**